 Here are 3 simple reasons why:

 A 2009 study found that good, solid sleep that allows one to enter REM, actually boosts creativity.
 In fact, creativity scores increased by 40 percent in those participants who reached REM during a period of sleep prior to taking the tests.

 3. Good sleep improves memory and learning abilities.

 Experts have found that good sleep helps the brain learn and grow on an ongoing basis.
 This means that individuals who get regular sleep are quicker to respond to problems and with better, more innovative ideas than their sleep-deprived counterparts.

 The key here is to follow through and change your sleeping habits so that you truly are getting good sleep for 7 to 8 hours a night and waking up rested.
-In February, I shared 5 Essentials to Getting a Good Night’s Rest.
+I'll leave you with 5 Essentials to Getting a Good Night’s Rest.
 The 5 essentials are sticking to a schedule, eating right, creating a good sleep environment, eliminating naps, and exercising.
 You can read the details here.